adamglenn/ur-admissions/content/_index.md

   heading:
     - text: It Starts Now Test.
       highlight:
-  subheading: Subheading.
-How fast can I type?
-How fast can I type?
+  subheading: How fast can I type?
   body_text: >-
     Here is some body text.
 Here is some **bold text**.
 Here is [a link](https://www.wvu.edu).